FIRESCustom/GCC_Trigger_Plugs/README.md

 - Plugs should be printed with the flat circular face on the bed of the printer.
 - Layer seam can be placed along any of the three recesses to prevent spots / voids from affecting the fit.
 - Due to variances between OEM triggers, the same plug will fit loosely in some triggers and very tightly in others - this is normal.
 - If a tight fit is desired, printing with PETG is recommended over PLA.
-PETG's added toughness will help prevent the plug stem from snapping off inside the trigger during removal.
+PETG's added toughness will help prevent the plug stem from snapping off inside the trigger if it gets stuck.

 FIRES CUSTOM CONTROLLER
 www.firescc.com